meyoungorcl/apex-atp/Lab4.md

 ## Introduction

-In this lab, you will create a new application that will ustilize the database objects you created in the previous lab.
-You will create and modify an Interactive Report and create a Calendar page.
+In this lab, you will create a new application that will utilize the database objects you created in the previous lab.
+You will create and modify an application with an Interactive Grid and Calendar page.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Lab 4 Objectives

-- Create Interactive Report and Form
+- Create Interactive Grid
-- Set List of Values in Form
+- Enhance the Interactive Grid
-- Save Interactive Report
+- Save Report
 - Add a Calendar page

 ## Steps